learn-co-curriculum/dsc-computational-complexity/README.md

 ## Introduction

 In this lesson, you’ll be introduced to the area of computational complexity.
-You'll learn about this idea in relationship with OLS regression and see how this may not be the _most_ efficient algorithm to calculate the regression paramaters when performing regression with large datasets.
+You'll learn about this idea in a relationship with OLS regression and see how this may not be the most efficient algorithm to calculate the regression parameters when performing regression with large datasets.
 You'll set a stage for an optimization algorithm called "Gradient Descent" which will be covered in detail later.

 ## Objectives

 You will be able to:

 * Understand and explain why Ordinary Least Squares using Matrix algebra could become problematic for large/complex data
-* Understand basics of computational complexity in terms on Big-O notation
+* Understand the basics of computational complexity in terms of Big-O notation
 * Explain how a machine learning optimization technique like gradient descent can solve the complexity issues

 ## Complexities in OLS